-Personal Injury Lawyer in Colorado
+Personal Injury Attorney in Colorado Springs, CO

 When you or a loved one suffer a serious or life-threatening injury in an accident, it can turn your life upside down in a second.
 You may face the prospect of weeks, months, or even years of recovery.
 All the while, you are missing work and losing the income you need to pay for your treatment and care.

 When someone else causes your injuries through negligence, recklessness or intentional acts, you may feel angry and helpless.
 Fortunately, Colorado state law allows you to hold the at-fault person responsible for your injuries.
-With a skilled lawyer on your side, you can demand compensation for your losses and damages.
+With a skilled personal injury lawyer on your side, you can demand compensation for your losses and damages.

 Experienced legal representation will give you and your family the best chance at maximizing the settlement you can receive in your personal injury claim.
-After you have been injured in an accident, contact Colorado personal injury attorney Jeffrey S. Lasswell, PC.
+After you have been injured in an accident, contact Colorado personal injury attorney Jeffrey Scott Lasswell, PC.
 You will learn more about your rights and options, and you will learn how he can help you secure the financial recovery you deserve.

 How a Personal Injury Lawyer in Colorado Can Help You